 Home Stabilization Initiative: Rhode Island's Dept. of Behavioral Healthcare, Developmental Disabilities and Hospitals (BHDDH) has conducted several pilot programs since 2008 for vulnerable populations that have proven the cost effectiveness of providing permanent supportive housing to individuals who are cycling through emergency systems or have been unable to leave expensive institutions due to the lack of affordable housing and community- based support services that focus on housing retention.
-The Home Stabilization amendment was accepted in 2015, and continuing in PY19, EOHHS (The Executive Office of Health and Human Services) and BHDDH will work together to create certification standards in partnership with the Centers for Medicare and Medicaid Services (CMS).
+The Home Stabilization amendment was accepted in 2015, and continuing in PY20, EOHHS (The Executive Office of Health and Human Services) and BHDDH will work together to create certification standards in partnership with the Centers for Medicare and Medicaid Services (CMS).
 These standards intend to allow for organizations to become providers of home stabilization services that can be billed to Medicaid.

 Money Follows the Person (MFP) Demonstration Program: In 2011, RI received a federal grant for MFP, designed to increase options for elderly and persons with disabilities to receive care in the community.
 MFP is part of the "rebalancing" efforts of the American Care Act to shift full-time institutional care to community-based settings.
 National and local findings of MFP efforts since 2011 emphasize how the lack of affordable, accessible housing is the biggest barrier to these rebalancing efforts, keeping too many persons in expensive, full-time institutional settings instead of at home receiving similar care.
 In response to this barrier, MFP has created a housing working group that works to understand what organization and community services already exist for the elderly and disabled population.
 The working group includes long-term care representatives, home care nurses, Residential Service Coordinators (RSC), assisted living professionals and housing professionals.
-This housing group coordinated the Senior Health and Housing Forum, hosted by HousingWorks RI at Roger Williams University, in September 2017.
-The forum covered best practices in meeting the health and housing needs of Rhode Island's seniors and strengthened collaborations among housing developers and healthcare providers.
-This working group will continue to meet in PY19.

 Section 811 Project Rental Assistance: RIHousing received \$5.6 million in 2015 to administer the Section 811 Project Rental Assistance Program for RI, a project that provides renewable project based rental assistance for five years to affordable housing projects that serve extremely low income persons with disabilities.
 While administered by RIHousing, the program is a partnership that also includes EOHHS and BHDDH, which will - through facilitation with owners of units award rental assistance contracts - provide case management services, transportation and employment services, support for independent living skills training, mental health services and making connections to Medicaid via these services.
-Through June of 2018, RIHousing has approved 70 units under this program, and is in the process of executing rental assistance contracts with additional developers in PY19.
+Through June of 2019, RIHousing has approved 70 units under this program, and is in the process of executing rental assistance contracts with additional developers in PY20.